 I should state something which is well accepted in functional medicine nutrition circles , metabolomics circles, and paleo lifestyle circles: fat consumption is not the main culprit in weight gain.
 Carbohydrate consumption is actually the problem to consider.
 Biscuits are almost pure carbs, and so biscuits and “biscuit poisoning” took the editorial hit in the previous Journal writing.
 The best diet style is one which is higher in fats, much lower in carbohydrates, and much lower in protein, as was expressed above.

-By limiting protein consumption to only what your body needs, you suppress an important metabolic pathway called mammalian target of rapamycin (mTOR).
-This will lower cancer risk.
-The upper limit of protein consumption is 1 gram of protein per kilogram of body weight per day.
-To suppress mTOR you should limit protein consumption to 0.5 to 0.75 grams of protein per kilogram of body weight per day.
+By limiting protein consumption to only what your body needs, you suppress an important metabolic pathway called mammalian target of rapamycin (mTOR), also known as mechanistic target of rapamycin.
+Suppression of mTOR will lower cancer risk.
+The upper limit of protein consumption is 1 gram of protein per kilogram of lean body weight per day.
+To suppress mTOR you should limit protein consumption to 0.5 to 0.75 grams of protein per kilogram of lean body weight per day.
 Your kilogram weight can be calculated by dividing your weight in pounds by 2.2 pounds per kilogram.
+You should calculate this based on what your lean body weight should be.

-mTOR signalling pathways are rather complex as these images will attest.
+mTOR signalling pathways are rather complex as these images will show.
 It is best to cycle in and out of high fat vs. low fat and high protein vs. low protein dieting.
 The biochemical benefits are accrued in the re-feeding phase of the cycle.
-In order to get to this phase one must first enter the stage of relative starvation.
+In order to get to this phase one must first enter the stage of deep calorie restriction.
 Such cycling helps reset mitochondrial sensitivity and other important hormonal cellular signalling pathways which aids in weight control and lean muscle mass gain.

 More Biohacking for Mitochondrial Health